seokhh10/Team_Tracker/README.md

 5. Open the Postgres Shell that connects the terminal to the Postgres instance:
     ```sh
     psql -U postgres

 6. Install console.table for better date format with: npm install console.table --save

-7. Run the app with: npm start;
+7. Run the app with: npm start

 8. Follow the menu and prompts